xwpken/opensees-shm-tesseract/README.md

 \frac{F_n+F_{n-1}}{2}
 (u_n-u_{n-1}).
 ```

-The `section-properties` Tesseract differentiates the corrosion-to-area map, the `opensees-ddm` Tesseract uses `OpenSees` DDM for the area-to-displacement map, and `JAX` differentiates the hysteretic-work calculation.
 The reference gradient perturbs the original corrosion parameters and repeats the entire section and structural analyses, providing an end-to-end check of the composed pipeline.

 #### Results